Decidability of Querying First-Order Theories via Countermodels of Finite Width: Introduction

-\item We apply our framework in the area of existential rules (also known as tuple-generating dependencies), by defining \emph{finite-partitionwidth sets} of rules.
-We show that this class of rulesets allows for the incorporation of various types of datalog layers (in the sense of stratification), yielding a flexible toolset for the analysis and creation of rulesets with favorable querying properties. \end{itemize}
+\item From \Cref{sec:rules} on, we apply our framework in the area of existential rules , by defining \emph{finite-partitionwidth sets} of rules (\Cref{sec:finitewsets}).
+We show that this class of rulesets allows for the incorporation of various types of datalog layers (in the sense of stratification), yielding a flexible toolset for the analysis and creation of rulesets with favorable querying properties (\Cref{sec:strat}).
+We also discuss the somewhat complicated case of rulesets whose decidable querying is based on first-order rewritability (\Cref{sec:FO-rewritability}). \end{itemize}

 Our work draws from various subfields of computer science and mathematics.
 To reduce the cognitive load, many of the concepts used will be defined in the place they are needed rather than in the preliminaries; we will make clear if these notions rely on earlier work.
-For space reasons, we defer some technical details and most proofs to the appendix.
+The results presented are novel unless clearly stated otherwise.
+To improve readability, we defer some technical details and most proofs to the appendix.
+Several of the provided examples refer to previously established first-order fragments, also including formalisms from the description logic (DL) family.
+As these observations follow from general properties of these logics rather than their technical details, we refrain from introducing each and every formalism in meticulous detail.
+In the appendix we do, however provide a concise overview of the syntactic fragments of first- and second-order logic used (Appendix~\ref{app:standardFO}) and a slightly more comprehensive layout of syntax and semantics of DLs (Appendix~\ref{app:DLintro}).
+For a full treatise of these logics, we refer the interested reader to the standard literature provided inside these appendices.